Undergraduate Admissions Standards

 Yes.
 University merit scholarships do not require test scores for consideration.
 More information on scholarship consideration can be found here.

 ACT/SAT scores are not required.
-Follow the essay prompts in the Common Application to apply to the Honors College.
+Follow the essay prompts in the Common Application or Beehive Application to apply to the Honors College.

 All international applicants must provide proof of English proficiency.
 We know that our international students have the greatest potential for success when they have an effective comprehension of the English language.
 View approved ways to demonstrate English language proficiency.